Skip to main content

 • Option 1: The traditional dissertation typically includes the following sections or chapters: introduction, literature review, methods, results, and discussion.
 Appropriate appendices, i.e. data collection instruments and informed consent forms, should be included.

-• Option 2: The alternative dissertation includes: 3 or more published or submitted empirical manuscripts accompanied by a short introduction and discussion as well as a comprehensive set of appendices.
+• Option 2: The alternative dissertation includes: three or more published or submitted empirical manuscripts accompanied by a short introduction and discussion as well as a comprehensive set of appendices.
 All manuscripts should relate to the central theme of the dissertation.
-The role of the Dissertation Committee is to review these manuscripts for evidence that the research in the dissertation proposal had been satisfactorily completed.
+The role of the dissertation committee is to review these manuscripts for evidence that the research in the dissertation proposal had been satisfactorily completed.
 The student must be first author on these manuscripts and co-authorship will be subject to the rules now standard in the field.
-It could be expected that Dissertation Committee members may provide reviewer comments to the manuscript if they are concerned that the manuscript is not of publishable quality.
+It could be expected that dissertation committee members may provide reviewer comments to the manuscript if they are concerned that the manuscript is not of publishable quality.
 In such cases, the student, the committee chair, and the concerned committee member will meet to discuss changes that need to be made to the manuscript to improve its chances of publication.
 This will not occur if the manuscript has been accepted for publication in a reputable journal.
-Appropriate appendices are data collection instruments, informed consent forms, etc. If choosing Option 2, prior to scheduling the defense, students need to send a letter to the Dean of Graduate Studies at UCSD which outlines the proposed papers and provides evidence of co-authors permission to submit the manuscript/paper as evidence of independent work for the purposes of a dissertation.
+Appropriate appendices are data collection instruments, informed consent forms, etc. If choosing Option 2, prior to scheduling the defense, students need to send a letter to the dean of graduate studies at UC San Diego which outlines the proposed papers and provides evidence of co-authors permission to submit the manuscript/paper as evidence of independent work for the purposes of a dissertation.

 Step 4: Orally Defend the Dissertation Proposal (Successful defense leads to advancement to candidacy) (Email Mandi Graham to Route JDP Form 3)

-Please Note: Students must fill out the JDP Form 2 to nominate their committee and have it approved by all parties—JDP Co-Directors and both graduate deans—before proceeding with their dissertation.
-Allow 4 – 6 weeks for the approval process.
+Please Note: Students must fill out the JDP Form 2 to nominate their committee and have it approved by all parties—JDP co-directors and both graduate deans—before proceeding with their dissertation.
+Allow four to six weeks for the approval process.

 Teaching Experience

-A teaching requirement is part of the Global Health PhD, thus assuring students the option of future academic work.
-Students should contact the two program coordinators for possible Teaching Assistant positions in the Graduate School of Public Health or at UCSD’s HWSPH.
-Generally, students will assist one of the core faculty members with existing courses, either in the graduate school or in the undergraduate public health programs at UCSD and SDSU.
+A teaching requirement is part of the global health PhD, thus assuring students the option of future academic work.
+Students should contact the two program coordinators for possible Teaching Assistant positions in the Graduate School of Public Health or at the Herbert Wertheim School of Public Health.
+Generally, students will assist one of the core faculty members with existing courses, either in the graduate school or in the undergraduate public health programs at UC San Diego and SDSU.
 In addition, undergraduate courses (PH101, HHS 350) are opportunities for PhD students to have substantial, paid roles in teaching during third and fourth years.

 Annual Progress Report